Homeowners Insurance: Cost and Coverage

 When disaster strikes, it’s crucial that you’re protected, especially when it comes to your largest investment.
 Before you close on a new home, you’ll likely have to buy homeowners insurance to cover your property in the event of potential damages.
-Homeowners insurance doesn’t protect only you, it protects your mortgage lender.
+Homeowners insurance doesn’t protect only you – it also protects your mortgage lender.
 That’s why, if you want to get a mortgage, your lender will typically require proof that you’ve purchased the insurance before they agree to release your funds.

 Even if you instinctively understand that homeowners insurance is important, you may still have a lot of questions about what it is and how to get it.
 This article takes a deeper look at what homeowners insurance covers and how much it costs, so you can gain a better understanding of the kind of protection that’s at your disposal.